vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 ### Delete contacts feature

 The `delete` command allows the telemarketer to delete a contact using a contact's displayed index number or phone number.
-The user can delete a contact via a `delete i/1` or `delete p/87654321` input.
+The user can delete a contact via a `delete -i 1` or `delete -p 87654321` input.
-* delete using a contact's displayed index number by using the `i/` prefix.'
+* delete using a contact's displayed index number by using the `-i` prefix.'
-* delete using a contact's phone number by using the `p/` prefix.
+* delete using a contact's phone number by using the `-p` prefix.

 The following activity diagram summarizes what happens when a user executes a delete command: